makeitworkpress/wp-router/README.md

 WP Router is maintained by [Make it WorkPress](https://www.makeitworkpress.com/wordpress-solutions/scripts/wp-router/).

 ## Usage
-Include the WP-Router in your plugin, theme or child theme file.
-Require it in your functions.php file or use an autoloader.
+Include the WP-Router in your plugin, theme or child theme files.
+Require it in your functions.php file or use a PHP autoloader.
+You can read more about autoloading in [the readme of wp-autoload](https://github.com/makeitworkpress/wp-autoload).

 ### Create a new instance of WP_Router\Router
 Create a new instance of the Router class with the array of routes as an argument in the format displayed below.